Skip to content

 Warning

 The only special case where the modifiers are not applied last, is when there are no exposed ports in the container request and the container does not use a network mode from a container (e.g. req.NetworkMode = container.NetworkMode("container:$CONTAINER_ID")).
-In that case, Testcontainers for Go will extract the ports from the underliying Docker image and export them.
+In that case, Testcontainers for Go will extract the ports from the underlying Docker image and export them.

 Reusable container